 New World Fishing: How to Level Up Fast (& Other Tips)

-I can confidently say that I don’t think many players have spent more time fishing in New World than me so far since it’s release (note: it was released 2.5 days ago when writing this).
+I can confidently say that I don’t think many players have spent more time fishing in New World than me so far since it’s release.
 And I can safely say that no others have fished as much as me in the Broad Fishing Hotspot whilst also tracking all of their findings into a detailed spreadsheet as they went.

 Yes, that’s right, I tracked every single fish that I caught in New World — well, at least every fish that I caught from approximately level 13 up to level 44.